Five Enough: Synopsis

-At the same time, Sang-tae's shy younger sister, Lee Yeon-Tae (Shin Hye-sun), has had a secret crush on her university classmate, Kim Tae-min (Ahn Woo-yeon), for seven years but has never had the nerve to confess to him.
+At the same time, Sang-tae's shy younger sister, Lee Yeon-Tae (Shin Hye-sun), has had a secret crush on her university classmate, Kim Tae-min (Ahn Woo-yeon), for seven years, but has never had the nerve to confess to him.
 Tae-min had a crush on her for a time but could never penetrate Yeon-tae's wall of shyness.
 Just as Yeon-tae finally musters up the courage to confess, Tae-min meets Sang-tae's sister-in-law, Jang Jin-joo (Im Soo-hyang).
-Jin-joo is beautiful, outgoing, although an academic lightweight whose wealthy parents largely ignore her in favor of Sang-tae and his children and try to buy her affection with a car and credit cards, which they try to use as means to control her.
+Jin-joo is beautiful and outgoing, but an academic lightweight whose wealthy parents largely ignore her in favor of Sang-tae and his children, and try to buy her affection with a car and credit cards, which they try to use as means to control her.
 She easily befriends Tae-min and the two fall for each other, leaving Yeon-tae heartbroken.
-Yeon-tae later gets drunk at a club and by coincidence ends up in a car with Kim Sang-min (Sung Hoon), Tae-min's brother, whose cellphone she accidentally walks off with.
+Yeon-tae later gets drunk at a club, and by coincidence ends up in a car with Kim Sang-min (Sung Hoon), Tae-min's brother, whose cellphone she accidentally walks off with.
 This results in a series of prickly meetings between the two, during the course of which Sang-min, who is a successful pro golfer and former fashion model, falls hard for Yeon-tae.
-He vigorously pursues her but she at first and for a long time rebuffs him.
+He vigorously pursues her, but she at first and for a long time rebuffs him.
 Complicating matters for Sang-min is that he has an endorsement deal with Sang-tae and Mi-jung's company, Fantom, and he is a famously difficult celebrity, but he is forced to moderate his behavior as he comes to realize that Yeon-tae is Sang-tae's sister.
-Another key plot point is that neither Yeon-tae realizes that Sang-min and Tae-min are brothers nor does Sang-min realize that Yeon-tae and Tae-min, having just graduated from teacher training school, are friends and working at the same school (which four of the five children attend - Mi-jung's youngest is too young to be in school).
+Another key plot point is that neither Yeon-tae realizes that Sang-min and Tae-min are brothers, nor does Sang-min realize that Yeon-tae and Tae-min, having just graduated from teacher training school, are friends and working at the same school (which four of the five children attend - Mi-jung's youngest is too young to be in school).

-The final pair is Sang-tae's younger brother, Lee Ho-tae (Shim Hyung-tak), a film director who runs out of money to make his movie and has become homeless and unemployed and so forced to return home, where he is not welcome, and Mo Soon-young (Shim Yi-young), a former dancer who now waits tables at the Lee family restaurant, although she doesn't realize that he is her employer's son and he somehow doesn't realize that she works for his parents.
+The final pair is Sang-tae's younger brother, Lee Ho-tae (Shim Hyung-tak), a film director who runs out of money to make his movie, and has become homeless and unemployed and thus forced to return home, where he is not welcome, and Mo Soon-young (Shim Yi-young), a former dancer who now waits tables at the Lee family restaurant, although she doesn't realize that he is her employer's son, and he somehow doesn't realize that she works for his parents.